dojonorth/maze-search-algorithms/README.md

     }
 ```

 The DIR enum essentially represents the Direction of traversal as a 4 bit integer i.e. 1 = North, 2 = West, 4 = East and 8 = South.
-This is done this way because it makes performing bit arithmetic operations on an object extremely quick.
-For example, the position of walls for a cell where that only has one exit is simply a bitwise NOT of that direction e.g. Bitwise Not of N == S, E, W.
+This is done this way because performing bit arithmetic operations is extremely quick.
+For example, the position of walls for a cell where that only has one exit is simply a bitwise NOT of that direction e.g. Bitwise Not of N == S, E, W. That is fundamentally a fast operation in the CPU.

-Representing data by using bit representations is a classic technique for increasing the speed of applications because we keep the application footprint slow and we make arithmetic operations fast (since we're just shifting bits around in memory).
-If we were to use objects instead, for example, we'd have to look up the references to those objects in the in-memory cache, which would be significantly slower than shifting bits in place.
+Representing data structures by using bit representations is a classic technique for increasing the speed of applications because we keep the application footprint slow and we make arithmetic operations fast (since we're just shifting bits around in memory and caches).
+If we were to use objects instead, for example, we'd have to look up the references to those objects in the in-memory cache and follow references to the data, which would be significantly slower than shifting bits in place (since you have to perform many operations as opposed to a few).

 ## Expected output
 The expected output for your Solver should be to calculate the path, so for every traversal you make you'll need to store it in either a Path object (in the Java exercise) containing x and y coordinates or represent it as a json object with x and y values representing the position of the traversal in the maze.

+## Solution
-Your solver should calculate a legitimate unbroken path taken from Entrance (top left) to Exit (bottom right).
+Your solver should calculate a legitimate unbroken path taken from Entrance (top left) to Exit (bottom right) to be considered as a solution to the problem.
+Unlike garden mazes without the aid of a ladder, powertool, shovel, brute force or a stick of dynamite, you should not traverse through, under or over walls when solving it.